Welcome to today's edition of the Rush 24-7 podcast.

 Maybe it's just April Fools, and that's their trick.

-L. Rushball back, serving humanity simply by showing up telephone number 800 28282, and L. Rushbow at EIBNet.com, the email address from CNN Money.com.
+El Rushbaugh back, serving humanity simply by showing up telephone number 800-282-2882 and El Rushbow at EIBnet.com, the email address from CNNMoney.com.

 Private sector employers continued to cut jobs in March, highlighting the challenges still facing the nation's job market.

-The census workers now finally get tabulated to temporary workers on the, um, unemployment calculation.
+Now, about this, the census workers now finally get tabulated, the temporary workers, on the unemployment calculation.

-And they're going to report tomorrow the uh, I think the advance word is a net gain for the first time since 2007, a net gain of jobs.
+And they're going to report tomorrow the, I think the advanced word is a net gain for the first time since 2007, a net gain of jobs.

-And I want to warn you that they're gonna go nuts over the oh, it's finally working.
+And I want to warn you that they're going to go nuts over the, oh, it's finally working, Obama, the stimulus final.

 That's the best guesstimate now.

-The uh the number of job cuts in February from the private sector survey uh revised to a loss of 24,000 jobs from the previously reported 20,000.
+The number of job cuts in February from the private sector survey revised to a loss of 24,000 jobs from the previously reported 20,000.

 The decline surprised many economists.